 Insure Early

-Getting cover while your Lab is young and healthy means fewer pre-existing condition exclusions.
-Joint conditions like hip dysplasia often show signs from 6 - 12 months of age, so insuring your puppy early is worth considering.
+Obtaining cover while your Lab is young and healthy minimises pre-existing condition exclusions.
+Hip and elbow dysplasia can present signs from 6 to 12 months of age, so insuring your puppy shortly after bringing them home is worth considering.

 2

-Given Labs' predisposition to costly orthopaedic conditions (hip dysplasia, cruciate tears), comprehensive cover is commonly chosen by Lab owners.
-A single TPLO surgery can cost $3,500 - $7,000 - potentially more than a year of comprehensive premiums.
+Given Labs' susceptibility to expensive orthopaedic conditions, comprehensive cover is commonly chosen by Australian Lab owners.
+A single TPLO surgery can cost $4,000 to $8,000 - often exceeding a full year of comprehensive premiums.

 3